Skip to main content

 NQF Level 2 - 3 Credits

-This unit standard replaces: This unit standard does not replace any other unit standard and is not replaced by any other unit standard.
+This unit standard does not replace any other unit standard and is not replaced by any other unit standard.

-Learning assumed to be in place and recognition of prior learning The credit value is based on the assumption that people starting to learn towards this unit standard are competent in Mathematics and Communications at NQF level 1.
+The credit value is based on the assumption that people starting to learn towards this unit standard are competent in Mathematics and Communications at NQF level 1.

-You benefit from our experience!
+You benefit from our experience

 Please note that this is a fundamental unit standard, and in accordance with Services SETA can therefore only be accredited if completed with an additional core or elective.
 Please contact us should you have any questions.